ZhongUncle/Whisper-WebUI-Lite/README.md

 - add menus to output more format subtitles/text.
 - develop REST APIs.
 - fix Performance Issues.
+- add copy button.
+- add more informations in log, such as start time....

 ## Performance Issues
 Now I use [Whisper](https://github.com/openai/whisper). it is python script, so every time execution will reload model.
 It is bad for performance.